 And in peak seasons you may often run out of rooms and may need to share rooms.
 But, during off-seasons, the lodges are quite empty, and you can demand extra blankets for the nights too.

-How Much Cash Should You Carry on the Everest Base Camp Trek?
+How much cash should I carry on the Everest Base Camp Trek?

-Carrying the right amount of cash is essential for a smooth trekking experience to Everest Base Camp.
-Since ATMs are scarce along the trekking route and may not be reliable due to power outages, you need to plan your finances in advance.
-Here’s a detailed breakdown:
+Carrying the right amount of cash is crucial for a hassle free trek to Everest Base Camp.
+Since ATMs are scarce along the trekking route and may not be working due to power outage, you need to plan your finances in advance.
+Here’s a breakdown:

-- Permits: The Sagarmatha National Park Permit ($33) and the Local Area Permit ($20) should be arranged beforehand or at the entry points.
+- Permits: Sagarmatha National Park Permit ($22) and Local Area Permit ($15) should be arranged beforehand or at the entry points.

-- Miscellaneous: Allocate $50–100 for tips to guides and porters, donations at monasteries, or small souvenirs.
+- Miscellaneous: $50–100 for tips to guides and porters, donations at monasteries or small souvenirs.

 Currency and Denominations

-It’s best to carry Nepali rupees (NPR) in small denominations to make payments easier.
+It’s better to carry Nepali rupees (NPR) in small denominations so that you can make payments easily.
 Many tea houses and shops may not have change for large bills.

-- Use a Money Belt: Keep your cash secure and easily accessible by wearing a money belt.
+- Money Belt: Keep your cash safe and handy with a money belt.

-- Divide Your Cash: Split your money into different locations (e.g., backpack, money belt, and pockets) to reduce the risk of losing it all.
+- Split Your Cash: Divide your money into different places (backpack, money belt, pockets) to not lose it all.

-- Avoid Flashing Cash: Be discreet when handling money to avoid unwanted attention.
+- Don’t Flash Cash: Be discreet when handling money.

-- Exchange money in Kathmandu before starting the trek, as exchange rates in remote areas are less favorable.
+- Exchange money in Kathmandu before you start the trek as the rates are better in city.

-- Keep some U.S. dollars as a backup, as they are widely accepted in Nepal.
+- Keep some US dollars as backup as they are widely accepted in Nepal.

-By planning your cash needs thoroughly, you can ensure a stress-free trekking experience without worrying about running out of money along the way.
+By planning your cash well you can have a stress free trek without running out of money on the way.

-How Much Does it Cost to Go to Everest Base Camp: A Detailed Breakdown
+How Much Does the Everest Base Camp Trek Cost: A Detailed Breakdown

 | Expense | Approximate Cost |